Equity and Inclusion at Greater Public

 Recognize that Greater Public staff and leadership have not been doing enough DEI work, while implicitly and/or explicitly reinforcing the status quo in public media through our work, which harmed or deprived people from opportunity.
 Apologize.
 Create space for white staff to take ownership of these issues, do work to dismantle racial bias, and learn to listen to and empower people of color colleagues.

-Our first step was to examine who has been historically advantaged and disadvantaged by the practices within our own organization:
+We examined who has been historically advantaged and disadvantaged by the practices within our own organization:

 • Until recently, Greater Public incorporated informal hiring practices such as word-of-mouth referrals for job candidates, and the use of the hiring criterion “good culture fit,” which often reinforces implicit bias.
 These practices advantaged: